tracespace/tracespace/README.md

 The tracespace tools live here in this [monorepo][].
 We use [yarn][] and [lerna][] to manage this setup.

-Node v8 (lts/carbon) or later is recommended.
+Node v10 or later is required for development, but v12 is recommended.

 ```shell
 # clone repository and install dependencies